HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### The consequences of overlays

-These tools often interfere with assistive technologies and actually make websites less accessible for many, as is explored by a Vice article aptly titled "People with Disabilities Say This AI Tool is Making the Web Worse for Them".
-There is even an open source extension called accessiByeBye that was specifically developed to block overlays so that assistive technology users are not disrupted in their use of websites use a third party overlay product.
+These tools often interfere with assistive technologies and actually make websites less accessible for many, as is explored by a <a hreflang="en" href="https://www.vice.com/en/article/m7az74/people-with-disabilities-say-this-ai-tool-is-making-the-web-worse-for-them">Vice article aptly titled "People with Disabilities Say This AI Tool is Making the Web Worse for Them"</a>.
+There is even an open source extension called <a hreflang="en" href="https://www.accessibyebye.org/">accessiByeBye</a> that was specifically developed to block overlays so that assistive technology users are not disrupted in their use of websites use a third party overlay product.

-As civil rights lawyer Haben Girma explains in this video about accessibility overlays, "AI is a tool and right now it is extremely limited in what it can do for accessibility".
+As civil rights lawyer Haben Girma explains in <a hreflang="en" href="https://www.youtube.com/watch?v=R12Z1Sp-u4U">this video about accessibility overlays</a>, "AI is a tool and right now it is extremely limited in what it can do for accessibility".
 She goes on to explain how auto-generated captions of her name misinterpreted "Haben Girma" as "happen grandma" and how this type of miscommunicated information can impact deaf users.

 There have been tensions between some of these overlay companies and the disabled communities they purport to serve.
-For example, The National Federation of the Blind banned accessiBe from their national convention and released a this statement about the harm caused by the company.
+For example, The National Federation of the Blind <a hreflang="en" href="https://www.forbes.com/sites/gusalexiou/2021/06/26/largest-us-blind-advocacy-group-bans-web-accessibility-overlay-giant-accessibe/?sh=16621ec55a15">banned accessiBe from their national convention</a> and released a <a hreflang="en" href="https://nfb.org/about-us/press-room/national-convention-sponsorship-statement-regarding-accessibe">this statement about the harm caused by the company</a>.

  <figure>
 <blockquote>It seems that accessiBe fails to acknowledge that blind experts and regular screen reader users know what is accessible and what is not.
 The nation's blind will not be placated, bullied, or bought off.</blockquote>